 - Slowly pour the butter sauce over cake making sure it gets in all of the holes.
 Let cake cool completely before removing from pan.

-- In a saucepan combine the remaining ¾ cups sugar, ⅓ cup butter, 2 teaspoons vanilla, and the coffee creamer.
+- In a saucepan combine the ¾ cups sugar, ⅓ cup butter, 2 teaspoons vanilla, and the coffee creamer.
 Cook over medium heat, until fully melted and combined, but do not the mixture boil.